The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.

 For information on convicted sex offenders, search the Nevada Sex Registry.
 Learn more in our article on Nevada Sex Registration laws.

-6. Does the ICAOS notify victims when I travel?
+6. Does the ICAOS notify victims when I move or travel?

 Yes.
 Victims can also contact their ICAOS rep with questions.6